 The EA's Working with Natural Processes (WwNP) dataset has been interrogated to identify opportunities for Natural Flood Management (NFM) to reduce flood risk to the site and surrounding areas.
-There are not any applicable areas that could benefit this site.
+There are no potential areas within the vicinity of the site.